Parents and Families

 The Office of Career Preparation and Professional Development suggests the following tips to help you encourage your student to attain a strong foundation for career success.

-We strongly suggest that students take full advantage of the Office of Career Preparation and Professional Development resources as soon as they enter the College.
+We strongly suggest that students take full advantage of the Office of Career Preparation and Professional Development resources as soon as they enter the University.
 It is important to begin the process early so that students can utilize all of the services to maximize their success.
 Your student’s first year of college is the optimal time to begin using our services and exploring potential career paths connected with his/her interests and abilities.

 Comprehensive career services are offered and help students with critical decisions, such as:

 - Gaining experience through internships, volunteering and extracurricular activities